Our Members support compulsory registration of all engineers.

 Our Members and the community support compulsory registration of professional engineers working across all industries in NSW.

 This was the strong message communicated at a members meeting in Newcastle on Tuesday 22 October, 2019 attended by more than 50 engineers in person and over 300 engineers live streaming online.
 Complete the form to watch it here.

-It’s time for the NSW Government to recognise the value of our profession
+The NSW Government has recognised the value of our profession.

 What does Engineers Australia want?